xMazzmax/coiffeur-seren/README.md

 **📗 METHODOLOGY**

-When planning a website, you have to keep responsiveness in mind throughout the whole design and implementation process.
-You don't want to invest a lot of time to create something that's really fancy and unique only to find out afterwards, that it only works/looks good on desktop PCs but terrible on mobile phones.
+When planning a website, it's important to keep responsiveness in mind throughout the whole development process.
+You don't want to invest a lot of time to create something that's really fancy and unique only to in the end find out that it only works/looks good on desktop PCs but terrible on mobile phones.

-While keeping responsiveness in mind, I chose the desktop-first design, where you design and implement the website for large screen sizes like desktop PCs first.
-With that you optimize the website for desktops.
-Once you're done, you then check how it looks on smaller and smaller screen sizes and fix the design where it is not optimal or even breaks along the way.
-The second option, is called mobile-first design, where you optimize for mobile and then fix the design for bigger and bigger screens step by step.
+I chose the desktop-first design approach, where you design and implement the website for large screen sizes like desktop PCs first.
+By doing that, you optimize the website for desktops.
+Once you're done, you then check how it looks on smaller and smaller screen sizes and fix the design along the way where it's not displayed optimally or even breaks.
+The second approach is called mobile-first design, where you optimize for mobile first, then fix the design for bigger and bigger screens step by step.

-Here are some general guidelines to design just about anything:
+Here are some general guidelines to design just about anything with an example each:

 - Create components that can be rearranged, replaced, or reused without affecting the overall structure.
-  - Prefabricated building blocks that can be reconfigured.
+  - Using prefabricated building blocks that can be reconfigured.
 - Ensure the design maintains functionality and appearance at different sizes or scales.
-  - Chosing images that don't have too much detail which wouldn't be visible when displayed in smaller scales.
+  - Choosing images that don't have too much detail which wouldn't be visible when displayed in smaller scales.
 - Use adjustable parameters or rules to generate variations of the design.
   - Creating a flexible T-shirt that adapts to the user's body type within a certain range of variability.
 - Design with multiple versions and tests in mind and change based on test results.
   - Creating prototypes to test before going all-in on an idea that was destined to fail from the start.
 - Allow for content or design elements that can change based on context or user preference.
-  - Selling ice cream where the customer can choose the topping, based on his personal taste.
+  - Delling ice cream and offering the customer a variety of toppings to choose from, based on his personal preference.
 - Use a consistent framework that maintains order while allowing flexibility.
-  - Using SVG files icons that always displays it in the best possible resolution instead of PNG files that make it pixelated when increasing the size.
+  - Using SVG icons that always displays it in the best possible resolution instead of PNG files that make it pixelated when increasing the size.
 - Design with potential changes or expansions in mind.
+  - Choosing to provide products or services in a domain (e.g. health, money making, relationship) for which the demand won't ever be negatively affected by external changes and most likely grow in the future.
 - Create designs in layers, where elements can be added or removed without disrupting the core structure.
-  - For a website, the content layer (HTML) is separated from its styling (CSS).
+  - Separating the code of a website between between the content layer (HTML) and its styling (CSS).
 One can be changed without directly affecting the other.
-  - Choose to provide products or services in a domain (e.g. health, money making, relationship) for which the demand won't ever be negatively affected by external changes and most likely grow in the future.

 In regards to web development, HTML (content and structure) is inherently responsive.
-Responsiveness only becomes a problem, when the developer doesn't know about that innate responsiveness of HTML and because of that introduces bugs through CSS (style).
+Responsiveness only becomes a problem, when the developer doesn't know about that innate responsiveness of HTML and introduces bugs through CSS (style).
 It's like designing an adjustable belt but adding holes in the wrong places so it no longer fits different sizes properly.

 **🎯 RESULTS**

 Some examples:

-- Instead of using a fixed pixel values for images and text, I used variable values like percentages that automatically adapt to the current screen size.
+- Instead of using fixed pixel values for images and text, I used variable values like percentages that automatically adapt to the current screen size.

 - There is a navigation dedicated to desktop and one to mobile devices to provide the best possible user experience.